 Robertsson is a Northern Lights expert and, when organising a trip for a client, the client suggested he build a hotel with a clear roof to see the lights from the warm comfort of a hotel room, like it is available in several other places like in the Finnish Lapland.

 He first tested it with one bubble, a completely spherical one, which was standing up on small metal legs and was quite small with only space for a bed on the floor.
-As he saw immediate interest in it, he expanded the business to the six bubbles he had at the beginning of 2018 although more bubbles are to come.
+As he saw immediate interest in it, he expanded the business to the six bubbles he had at the beginning of 2018 and nine in 2020.

-Where is the Bubble Hotel in Iceland, Buubble?
+Where is the Bubble Hotel in Iceland or Buubble?

-The Bubble Hotel in Iceland is located about 100 km and an hour’s drive from Reykjavik near the town of Reyholt, in an undisclosed forest location that was only made available to guests after they had made a booking when booking a night at the bubbles was possible independently of the Golden Circle tour the company runs as well.
+The Bubble Hotel in Iceland is located about 100 km and an hour’s drive from Reykjavik near the town of Reyholt, in an undisclosed forest location that was only made available to guests after they had made a booking.
 Guests used to be given basic GPS coordinates as the location was not marked on Google Maps.

-As of 2018, the bubbles in Iceland will not be available for booking without the Golden Circle tour anymore so the location will be kept completely secret (although of course if you use the WiFi internet available in the service house you can mark yourself on the map).
+From 2018, the bubbles in Iceland cannot be booked without the Golden Circle tour anymore so the location will be kept completely secret (although of course if you use the WiFi internet available in the service house you can mark yourself on the map).
+That means that if you are driving around Iceland yourself, you will have to book the tour with the stay.

 The bubbles are not too far from the main road that goes along the Golden Circle Tour that is so popular with visitors to Reykjavik, but they are far enough for you to enjoy total silence.